cloudflare/utahfs/README.md

    uses *Object Storage*, which is cheap and commodified.
 Example providers
    include: AWS S3, Backblaze B2, and Wasabi.
-2. **Very Very Strong Encryption.** The method of encryption hides the number of files, file names, file contents, individual file size, and prevents targeted modifications including rollbacks.
+2. **Very Very Strong Encryption.** The method of encryption hides the number of files, file names, file contents, individual file size, and prevents any modifications (including rollbacks!).
 The only information which is clearly leaked is the maximum archive size: archives grow to fit new data, but won't shrink if that data is deleted.
 Instead, that space is left allocated and will be re-used if needed in the future.